J.P. Crawford Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

+- Crawford has 37 hits this season and a team-best OBP of .367.

-- Among qualifying hitters in MLB play, he ranks 104th in batting average, 37th in on-base percentage, and 157th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 107th, his on-base percentage ranks 32nd, and he is 148th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.